Tom Coyne (broadcaster)

-2 April 2015) was a British news broadcaster and television presenter who was known for being one of the earliest presenters of Top Gear.
+2 April 2015) was a British news broadcaster, radio and television presenter who was known for being one of the earliest presenters of Top Gear.

 Early life

 Coyne was born in South Shields and attended Corby Hall School in Sunderland, which was a Jesuit run grammar school (now St Aidan's Catholic Academy).

 He then worked for A. Reyrolle & Company, an engineering company based in Hebburn that manufactured switchgear for power stations.

 He enjoyed acting and was a member of the Westovian Theatre Company.

 Career

 In his twenties Coyne was a presenter of the BBC radio programme Children's Hour.
 He made his first television appearance interviewing a miner for Tyne Tees Television and was the first news presenter for the station in 1959.

 He was then a presenter for the BBC regional news programme Midlands Today throughout the 1970s and 1980s, making 4,000 appearances, and was on the first edition of Nationwide, making many further appearances on the programme.